 These are all covered extensively in our live UCAT Course and Online UCAT Course.

 It’s important to know that most people struggle with the decision making subtest because they haven’t had enough practice.
-It’s really essential that you work through as many DR questions as you can, in order to get comfortable with this style.
+It’s really essential that you work through as many DM questions as you can, in order to get comfortable with this style.

 To improve productivity, should the NHS make uniforms for all Doctors?